aakash1492/resumable_ai_file_upload_system/README.md

 npm run lint         # Run ESLint
 ```

-## 🤝 Contributing

-This is a demonstration project.
-Feel free to:
-- Report issues
-- Suggest improvements
-- Fork and extend functionality

 **Note**: This is a frontend-only implementation with simulated backend.
 For production use, integrate with a real backend API that handles chunk storage and file reassembly.